 XernDon + KangTorn

-This core has more variety available to it that the other two previously mentioned teams do, due to how interchangeable the last two slots are.
+This core has more variety available to it than the other two previously mentioned teams do, due to how interchangeable the last two slots are.
 Groudon goes full-on special, with Overheat as an additional Fire-type attack either when Eruption stops putting out sufficient damage or when Groudon needs to deal some massive damage in a single turn.
-Kangaskhan always runs Fake Out, Double-Edge, either Crunch or Bite for Lunala, and either Low Kick for more coverage or Roar for Xerneas and Trick Room.
+Kangaskhan always runs Fake Out, Double-Edge, Crunch or Bite for Lunala, and either Low Kick for more coverage or Roar for Xerneas and Trick Room.
 Tornadus has Flyinium Z for powerful damage or a Tailwind when Taunted.
 It also has Taunt for the mirror and additional speed control in Icy Wind.
 Many options can viably fill the last two slots.
 Ashton Cox, who finished in Top 8 at the North American International, used Mega Metagross and Tapu Koko.
 Metagross could outspeed Xerneas and Groudon and hit them with Iron Head and Stomping Tantrum while utilizing Substitute to take a hit.
 Tapu Koko provided pivoting, speed control, and dealing massive damage with Volt Switch, Electroweb, and Tapunium Z respectively.
 Kyle Livinghouse, who also finished in Top 8 at the North American International, used Mega Mawile and Kommo-o.
 Mega Mawile hits harder than Metagross at the cost of much lower speed and defenses, while Kommo-o is another option for when Tornadus doesn't have a favorable matchup.
 Arash Ommati, who won the Zelda Worlds Challenge, used Incineroar and Kommo-o.
 This core will probably perform well at Worlds on its own due to the immense amount of offensive pressure it puts on opposing players.
 Even if a team accounts for these four Pokémon, the last two slots help patch up an otherwise bad matchup.

 Restricted Pokémon

 Though it has lower success at events following Flavio del Pidio's victory at the European International, Xerneas and Rayquaza are still a difficult pairing to handle.
-It's difficult to deal with Rayquaza's onslaught of Dragon Ascents, Earth Powers, and Extreme Speeds and Xerneas' setting up.
+It's difficult to deal with Rayquaza's onslaught of Dragon Ascents, Earth Powers, Extreme Speed, and Xerneas' setting up.
 The other four Pokémon are key to dealing with opposing Xerneas since one restricted is weak to it and the other doesn't usually run much special bulk if any.
 Most teams, like Flavio's, use multiple Pokémon to handle Xerneas, such as Nihilego, Amoonguss, and Stakataka.
 This is something that will likely need to be carried over to Worlds for these two to perform well.
-Since this core likes to provide support for specifically the restricteds, support Pokémon like Tapu Fini and Crobat will be crucial to the pairing.
+Since this core likes to provide support for specifically the restricteds, supporting Pokémon like Tapu Fini and Crobat will be crucial to the pairing.
 Innovations to this team for a strong finish will have to include additional checks to Celesteela and Bronzong, as Wolfe's North American International victory has increased usage of the former and the latter has a strong matchup if the Rayquaza isn't running Crunch, and even then, all it takes is an Intimidate to make Crunch a 3HKO.

 Shadow Shield, nice stats and movepool, and good support are all strong appeals to Lunala.
 All around, it's a better Lugia.
 On top of all the aforementioned things, it also has one of the strongest, if not the strongest Z-move in the game, Menacing Moonraze Maelstrom, with only Normal types being immune and Dark types resisting it.
 Of course, Lunala isn't all perfect: it does absolutely nothing to Yveltal, opposing Lunala can lead to speed ties to see who gets the KO first and is the reason why Kangaskhan are starting to run Bite for flinches instead of optimal damage.
 Still, it should be high up on every competitor's threat list.
 Lunala will definitely have a major presence throughout the first two days of Worlds, and might even make Top Cut.

 Yveltal is somewhat of a difficult Pokémon to fit onto a team.
 It has a glaring weakness to Fairy and Electric-types but doesn't have as much bulk as Mega Rayquaza.
 It doesn't even outspeed Xerneas; it shares the same Speed stat.
 Despite this, there are some reasons to use Yveltal over Rayquaza.
 For one, Yveltal gets Snarl, which can be very helpful in lowering the opposing team's damage output, on top of dealing some nice damage.
 Foul Play makes it so Yveltal can ignore Attack drops on it, though it does have to be mindful of Attack drops on its target.
 Yveltal can also run a Z-move for massive damage.
 Groudon is the best restricted to pair it with, though Kyogre can also work, so long as the team is mindful of Electric-type moves.
 Rayquaza is usually a better pair with Xerneas, but if there aren't any better Z-Move users or the team has very poor special handling, one might be able to justify running Yveltal.
-It's not likely that Yveltal will have as strong of a finish like some other restricteds due to having a smaller niche than most restricteds, but an experienced player could easily take through Day 1 and maybe even have a high finish in Day 2, though making Top Cut is unlikely.
+It's not likely that Yveltal will have as strong of a finish as some other restricteds due to having a smaller niche than most restricteds, but an experienced player could easily take through Day 1 and maybe even have a high finish in Day 2, though making Top Cut is unlikely.

 Necrozma is one of the more underrated restricteds and might fly under some players' radars.
 With Dusk Mane lacking Solgaleo's Full Metal Body and Ultra Necrozma being weak to Xerneas, it seems to be outclassed, but Necrozma's ability to underspeed the Primals in its Dusk Mane form, Prism Armor being a good defensive attribute for Dusk Mane, Ultra Necrozma outspeeding every restricted bar Mewtwo, Ultra Necrozma's ability boosting damage from its diverse coverage, and Photon Geyser being able to hit the four most popular restricteds for neutral damage, all make a compelling case to use it.
 Dawn Wings provides Ghost coverage with Moongeist Beam and can run full special, but is pretty much relegated to being only used with Ultranecrozium, maybe Lunalium if the team is built right.
 Dusk Mane, however, has more variety in the items and sets it can use.
 It can go full special Ultra and ditch Sunsteel Strike for Calm Mind, go a mixed Ultra set with Sunsteel Strike, go slow Trick Room with Weakness Policy or FIWAM berries, or even go full physical offensive with Swords Dance.
 While it's a lot more difficult to use than some of the other top restricteds, Necrozma could easily have a strong finish at Worlds in the right hands.